nicolasbauw/amiga-cc/README.md

-# Amiga C cross compiler setup for Linux / Macos
+# Amiga C cross compiler and assembler setup for Linux / Macos

-Based on the [vbcc](http://www.compilers.de/vbcc.html) compiler.
+Installs the [vbcc](http://www.compilers.de/vbcc.html) compiler and the m68k vasm assembler.

 Prerequisite:
 the wget utility and an LHA decompressor, for example to install lha: